“Diplomacy is the art of letting someone else have your way.”

 Distributive negotiations assume there is a fixed pie, and the winner and loser are determined by establishing extreme positions, haggling, bluffing and brinksmanship.
 While integrative negotiation assumes that value can jointly be created and the size of the pie can be enlarged in a negotiation through exploring interests, collaborative problem solving and stretching the thinking to create “win-win” solutions.

 I’ve often seen distributive negotiations turn into integrative negotiations, especially around software and IT purchases.
 It typically starts out with a customer having very specific and often unreasonable requirements for what they want, and they dive into the negotiation with a strict focus on price.
 Then, if the seller, supplier or vendor has their wits about them, they back up the dialogue and dive into “solution selling” trying to understand the actual needs and interests of the customer.
 Often, the customer will keep on trying to engage in a focused discussion of price, and keep a hard stance on their requirements.
 But, inevitably, the conversation flips to one of interests, and how a lot of what the vendor has “out-of-the-box” will exceed the expectations and needs of the customer, with a little configuration here and customization there.
-Then all of the sudden the conversation evolves from price and requirements to interests and growing the total pie through partnering on solutions.
+Then all of a sudden the conversation evolves from price and requirements to interests and growing the total pie through partnering on solutions.

 What are the other best practices with negotiations?